gar2000b/discovery-workbench/README.md

 ![alt text](https://raw.githubusercontent.com/gar2000b/discovery-workbench/master/images/service-dialog.png "Instructions")

 1. Enter a **'Service Name'**.
 2. The **'Startup Command'** should reflect the same command you would use as if launching it from a cmd line terminal. (in windows) although you can target bat files direct, it is recommended that you use cmd /c in front of OS specific commands that only the Windows Command Intepreter would be able to process.
 Things like rd...
-Startup command exmaple for zookeeper: **%CONFLUENT_HOME%\bin\windows\zookeeper-server-start.bat %CONFLUENT_HOME%\etc\kafka\zookeeper.properties**
+Startup command example for zookeeper: **%CONFLUENT_HOME%\bin\windows\zookeeper-server-start.bat %CONFLUENT_HOME%\etc\kafka\zookeeper.properties**
 3. **Note**: environment variables in all commands (for all template types) are wrapped in %%.
 4. The **'Running Clause'** is a statement that Discovery Workbench will search for once the app is launched.
 Once it encounters it from **STDIN** (exactly as you would read it from the console), it then determines that the app is now running and then updates it to the **RUNNING** state.
 You must find an apporpriate running clause in advance.
 An example for zookeeper might be: **binding to port 0.0.0.0/0.0.0.0:2181** as we would see that if we launched zookeeper from the cmd line.
 5. The **'Shutdown Command'** is what you would run if you had any cleanup operations beyond just destroying the service with stop.
 Zookeeper for example is: **%CONFLUENT_HOME%\bin\windows\zookeeper-server-stop.bat**